 - There’s a lot of sugar in almost every green juice mixture.
 Fruit is packed with sugar, which means your green juice likely has quite a bit.
 Unfortunately, sugary drinks aren’t the best for your body because it’s a ton to process all at once.
 Your body doesn’t have time to break it down slowly.

 - Green juice is packed with carbs, leading to excess weight gain if you consume too much.
 Carbs are one of the many reasons green juice provides sustainable energy, but they’re also not so great for stomach fat.
 If you drink too much green juice, you should move around and exercise to burn it off.
+Check out alterntaive green juices for weight loss here.

 - Most of the fiber found in fruits and vegetables is removed through juicing.
 Healthline explains fiber is stripped away, which is a massive downside since many people get most of their fiber from fruits and vegetables.
 You’ll have to find it in other food sources, instead (whole grains, nuts, and potatoes are good sources of fiber).